BLOG

 Take the example of Equifax in 2017.
 During such a time, every second matters.

-However, with an SBOM in place, it becomes way easy to identify and thus mitigate the issue.
+However, with an SBOM in place, it becomes way easier to identify and thus mitigate the issue.
 This enables you to take quick action before things get out of hand.

 Buyers are very well aware of the security risks associated with software that uses open-source components.
 Therefore, it becomes imperative for software development companies to ensure complete safety and win consumer trust.
 Otherwise, you might end up losing business.

-An SBOM acts as a list of ingredients on any packaged food product.
+An SBOM acts as a list of ingredients in any packaged food product.
 Your potential buyers can go through the list of components and be confident of what they're buying, giving you a competitive advantage.
-Moreover, an SBOM makes the auditing process should your company indulge in a merger.
+Moreover, an SBOM makes the auditing process easier if your company indulges in a merger.

 As the instances of data breaches increase, the government is becoming more vigilant and strict.
 For example, the Biden administration in the US has issued an order wherein any software sold to the Federal government should mandatorily include a Software Bill of Materials.